 To calculate your own costs and figure out how a change in your interest rate would affect your monthly payment, try out our mortgage calculator.

-There are many different factors that go into determining the par rate you initially receive from a lender after you’ve applied for a loan, and even that can change as you go through the process and different items are added to your loan.
+While looking at advertised mortgage rates can be helpful for home shoppers, you should remember that there are many different factors that go into determining the par rate you’ll be offered after you’ve applied for a loan.
+Even that can change, though, as you go through the process and different items are added to your loan.

 Ready to get started?
 Apply for a mortgage today.
 Our Home Loan Experts can go over your options and answer your questions.